edward9503/CURM1.0_Robothon2023/report/README.md

 ### Task Planning and execution
 We used the Behavior Tree (BT) to plan and execute the board tasks.
 The BT is a hierarchical finite state machine that corresponds to the seperate board tasks.
 The BT is shown in the figure below.
 We offline designed the relative execuating pose collection for each subtasks origin to the real-time board pose estimation.

-### Controllers
+### Basic Controllers
-In our framework, all the controllers are modularly implemented based on the primitive control provided by Flexiv.
+In our framework, all the controllers are modularly implemented based on the Flexiv Primitives provided by Flexiv.
 All the controllers are integrated in a behavior tree manner using ROS.
-Specificly, tasks that involving target pose reaching is mainly based on the IK of robot arm.
+Specificly, tasks that involves target pose reaching are mainly based on the IK of robot arm.
+Tasks that invloves contacts such as plugging-in are based the force control of Flexiv Primitives.

 ## Quick start
 First, load the robot description and the controllers: